 Whether you use one new year resolution for students or all six, they’re sure to help you be ready for successful goal setting.

 As a student, it can be really easy to worry about getting those A’s.
-But what should be just as important, or even more important, is what you learn.
+But what should be even more important is what you learn.
 The knowledge you get from school is what’s going to prepare you to go into a job, qualified for the work ahead.
 A bunch of A’s on a report card won’t matter at all if you don’t know how to demonstrate that you can do the work in the real world.

-Going to school can be expensive!
-You may be worried about debt, the time frame your tuition is due, and many people are concerned about investing in themselves and their personal growth.
+71% of Americans say their new year's resolution for 2021 is to be smarter with their money.
+And going to school can be expensive!
+You may be worried about debt or the time frame your tuition is due, and many people are concerned about investing in themselves and their personal growth.
 It's crucial to understand that your short-term education is a long-term investment in your self-improvement.
 It will end up paying dividends when you have that diploma in your hand.

 This year, you may want to set a resolution to find simple ways to help you save for tuition.
 There are a lot of settings where you can plan to cut down on your expenses and save up for your college education.
 Every little bit that you can save helps!

 Make your breakfast and coffee at home instead of stopping at Starbucks or a café.